 This recipe for sweet potato soup is made in one pot in just about an hour.
 It only requires 15 minutes of prep, with the rest being simmering time on the stove.
 Super easy!

 - Cook the veggies.
 First, I started by chopping up a white onion, celery stocks, and fresh garlic.
 Then the prepared vegetables are softened in a large pot with melted butter over medium-high heat.

 You can’t forget the toppings!
-I like to add a drizzle of cream, chopped chives and some pepitas (pumpkin seeds) for an added crunch.
+I like to add a drizzle of cream and garnish with chopped chives and some pepitas (pumpkin seeds) for an added crunch.
 This soup would also taste delicious topped with cornbread croutons!